-The key is to look beyond the headline price of the property you’re selling – there are currency costs, legal fees, tax implications and a number of other factors while will impact the final amount you’ll receive.
+The key here is to look beyond the headline price of the property that you’re selling – there are currency costs, legal fees, taxes and several other factors that will impact the final amount you’ll receive.
 By opening an account with Moneycorp, you can benefit from the strong purchasing power we have with our counterparty banks, meaning you'll receive fantastic value for money when selling your property.